m-f-1998/database_project/README.md

 Project Summary: This Website Had To Simulate An Online Food Ordering Site Which Had A Minimum Of 9 Useful SQL Queries To Practice Accessing The Database In A Variety Of Ways.
 Queries Included Some Single Table Queries, Some Queries Using Joins and Some Using Aggregate Functions.

-To Do: Imrpve Upon Code Quality As There Are Obvious Errors As I Completed This When I Was First Learning HTML
+To Do: Improve Upon Code Quality As There Are Obvious Errors As I Completed This When I Was First Learning HTML